aryamaan98/fsf_2019_screening_task3/README.md

 ```

 ## How to open the application ?
-Clone the repository first then open the directory and type in the following command in your Terminal.
+Clone the repository then open the directory and type in the following command in your Terminal.

 ```bash
 python steelsection.py